One of the most unique creatures of the Yucatan peninsula is the American Crocodile.

-Though they can be found in in areas ranging from Florida in the north, to Venezuela in the south, there are few places offering clear, shallow water allowing for up close, reasonably safe crocodile encounters in the wild.
+Although they can be found in in areas ranging from Florida in the north, to Venezuela in the south, there are few places offering clear, shallow water allowing for up close, reasonably safe crocodile encounters in the wild.
 Banco Chinchorro, 36 nautical miles to the northeast of Xcalak, is one such place.
-It is a huge area covering close to 800 square kms (FACT CHECKED, we need to make this consistent throughout the site, not 600 miles/kms).
+It is a huge area covering close to 800 square kilometers.

 Often confused with the salt water crocodile, which inhabits Australia and many places in the Indo Pacific region, the American crocodile is generally less aggressive towards humans.
 Those of Banco Chinchorro have a 100+ year symbiotic relationship with the few local fisherman of the area.
-After being hunted to near-extinction in the past, the numbers have grown significantly since the Mexican government began protections in 1996 with the creation of the Banco Chinchorro Biosphere Reserve.
+After being hunted to near-extinction in the past, the numbers have grown significantly since the Mexican government listed them as a protected species in 1996 with the creation of the Banco Chinchorro Biosphere Reserve.
 The croc population in all of the reserve is now thought to be at over 400 individuals and growing.

 Our croc encounters, which began in 2014 at the southern end of Cayo Centro, have seen around 20 individuals in total, 13 of which normally come into contact with us, with around 6-8 visiting regularly.
 This number grows slowly as they become familiar with our croc guides and develop a taste for the lionfish which we use to lure them from the mangroves.